ahsansoftengineer/PREP/DESIGN PATTERN/InterviewPatterns.md

 | Decorator | The Decorator Pattern is useful in situations where there are many variations of a class, each with slightly different behavior, but where it is important to keep the class hierarchy flat and avoid creating a large number of subclasses.
 By using decorators to add behavior dynamically, it is possible to create many different variations of an object while keeping the original class hierarchy intact. |

+1. **Creational Patterns**:
+- **Singleton**: Ensures a class has only one instance and provides a global point of access to it.
+- **Factory Method**: Defines an interface for creating an object but allows subclasses to alter the type of objects that will be created.
+- **Abstract Factory**: Provides an interface for creating families of related or dependent objects without specifying their concrete classes.
+- **Builder**: Separates the construction of a complex object from its representation, allowing the same construction process to create different representations.

+2. **Structural Patterns**:
+- **Adapter**: Allows the interface of an existing class to be used as another interface.
+- **Decorator**: Attaches additional responsibilities to an object dynamically, providing a flexible alternative to subclassing for extending functionality.
+- **Proxy**: Provides a surrogate or placeholder for another object to control access to it.
+- **Composite**: Composes objects into tree structures to represent part-whole hierarchies.

+3. **Behavioral Patterns**:
+- **Observer**: Defines a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.
+- **Strategy**: Defines a family of algorithms, encapsulates each one, and makes them interchangeable.
+Strategy lets the algorithm vary independently from clients that use it.
+- **Command**: Encapsulates a request as an object, thereby allowing for parameterization of clients with queuing, requests, and operations.
+- **State**: Allows an object to alter its behavior when its internal state changes.
+The object will appear to change its class.

+4. **Architectural Patterns**:
+- **MVC (Model-View-Controller)**: Separates an application into three interconnected components - Model, View, and Controller.
+- **MVVM (Model-View-ViewModel)**: Extends the MVC pattern by introducing a ViewModel to separate the UI and the business logic.
+- **Repository**: Separates the logic that retrieves data from a data source from the business logic, providing a single access point to the data.

+5. **Concurrency Patterns**:
+- **Producer-Consumer**: Coordinates the activities of separate threads or processes producing and consuming data items.
+- **Semaphore**: Controls access to a common resource with limited capacity.
+- **Reader-Writer Lock**: Provides synchronization for multiple threads reading a resource while allowing only one thread to write to it.

+These design patterns serve as best practices and proven solutions to common software design problems.
+They help developers create maintainable, modular, and efficient code by promoting the separation of concerns and the use of well-established design principles.
+Depending on the problem at hand, different design patterns can be applied to achieve the desired software architecture and behavior.